axolotl-chat/axolotl/docs/INSTALL.md

 `axolotl` has a few different installation options in place.
 Below is a list describing the tooling and dependencies required to use them.

+**Note**: Be aware of the Crayfish Backend section if you are not using Clickable.

 ## Clickable

 **Tooling**